 Tony Farrell

-I typically use oak, ash, elm, sycamore, beech, apple, cherry, sweet chestnut, yew and others
+I use oak, ash, elm, sycamore, beech, apple, cherry, sweet chestnut, yew and other woods.

-Seasoning takes at least six months and can take up to two years depending on the type of wood and condition of the tree before it is harvested.
+Seasoning takes at least six months, and can take up to two years, depending on the type of wood, and the condition of the tree before it is harvested.

 Typically a log will be air dried in the round for a few months before being cut into blanks and rough turned.